nyarly/confit/README.md

 of various "families" of commit checking.

-A quick summary of other features is in the commandline help text:
+A quick summary of other features is in the command-line help text:
 ```
-Confit 1.0
+Confit 1.1.1
-Judson Lester <nyarly@gmail.com>
+Judson <nyarly@gmail.com>

-makes sure your work is properly preserved in git
+Generates reports about the state of version control for the current workspace.
+Git status is collected, and then a series of checks are run on it to establish
+that the contents of the workspace are stored, synchronized and recoverable.
+The results of these checks are then formatted into a report via a selectable
+template.

+These reports help confirm that you've properly committed, pushed and tagged
+your work.
+This can help smooth collaboration with other humans, as well as
+reduce the problem surface when debugging automated tools, like continuous
+integration systems.

 USAGE:
     confit [FLAGS] [OPTIONS]